 It turns out that a large proportion of medical professionals are.
 Seventy-eight percent of pharmacists had doubted a patient requesting opioids sincerely needed them.
 Meanwhile, medical professionals who were capable of prescribing opioids did sometimes deny refills: 90 percent of those surveyed had done so, while 70 percent said they were asked by a patient for a greater refill than originally prescribed.

 But why do medical professionals deny refills?
 The No. 1 reason was that prescribers felt opioids were “no longer necessary” for treatment.
 Prescribers also felt there were good alternatives available or denied refills because they were suspicious of opioid addiction.
-Some simply denied refills because they felt additional assessment was needed first.
+Some simply denied refills because they felt the additional assessment was needed first.

 But opioids are such a sensitive and complicated issue in the U.S. that journalists have organized public discussions on how to best cover the issue, while academics have conducted literature reviews on the discourse surrounding opioids.